-Knight agreed: "They're going to want more territory and more cheap drugs and a monopoly over extortion or illegal gambling.
+RCMP Staff Sgt.
+Knight agreed.
+"They're going to want more territory and more cheap drugs and a monopoly over extortion or illegal gambling.
 There will be conflict for sure.
 It's all about money and power.
 And the more players you have, the less you have to go around."

 In fact, the findings of the Commission led to the resignation of mayor Gerald Tremblay and to the arrests of Laval's former mayor and Montreal's interim mayor on gangsterism and corruption charges, respectively (all of which makes Rob Ford seem pretty benign, Toronto).

-"The Mafia is strong and powerful is because they were capable of infiltrating our society and our politicians.
-What they used to do with the gun, they now do with corruption, relationships, and contracts," Antonio Nicaso said.
+"The Mafia is strong and powerful because they were capable of infiltrating our society and our politicians.
+What they used to do with the gun, they now do with corruption, relationships and contracts," Antonio Nicaso said.

 "They are not as strong and powerful anymore mainly because they are not able to replace Vito Rizzuto but without connections to those who hold the power and money, the Mafia would just be a bunch of hooligans."